Limits of Probability Measures with General Coefficients: Eigenvalue Distributions

-on $\mathcal{M}_N$.
-For $\beta=1,2,$ and $4$, $d_{N,\beta}$ is the probability density of the ordered eigenvalues of the GUE, GOE, and GSE, respectively.
-Also, from \cite{AGZ}, there exist random tridiagonal matrices with eigenvalue distribution being the $\beta$-Hermitian ensemble for $\beta>0$.
+For $\beta=1,2,$ and $4$, $d_{N,\beta}$ is the probability density of the unordered eigenvalues of the GUE, GOE, and GSE, respectively.
+Also, from \cite{betaensembles}, there exist random tridiagonal matrices with eigenvalue distribution being the $\beta$-Hermitian ensemble for all $\beta>0$.